fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 ## Using QGIS to Overlay your Historic Image

 Our first step is to "georeference" our historic map.
 As already mentioned, to georeference a map means to associate points on the (historic) map image with points on our vector map (of county boundaries).
 QGIS has a built-in georeferencer that makes this easy.
 The idea is to load an image of a map into QGIS, mark at least three points on the raster image (our historic map) and where they correspond to the vector image (our map of counties).

 Under the Raster menu, choose Georeferencer.

 {% include figure.html src="/images/qgis/georeferencer.png" caption="Line up your raster images of historic maps and modern vector maps with QGIS" %}

 {% include figure.html class="icon" src="/images/qgis/add-raster-icon.png" %}
 Once the dialog box appears, click the upper left icon to load a new image, and select the map you've downloaded.
+The "Coordinate Reference System Selector" dialog will appear again, but we can accept the defaults.
 Once it appears, we'll begin the georeferencing process, which is to assign modern geographic coordinates to points on the historic map.

 NOTE: **To warp a map, we must load it through the georeferencer, not through the "Add Raster Layer" icon from the main QGIS icon stack.**